lynnliu030/ADRS/README.md

 # Barbarians at the Gate: How AI is Upending Systems Research

-This repository contains code examples and implementations from the paper **"Barbarians at the Gate: How AI is Upending Systems Research"** ([arXiv:2510.06189](https://arxiv.org/abs/2510.06189)).
+This repository contains code implementations from the paper **"Barbarians at the Gate: How AI is Upending Systems Research"** ([arXiv:2510.06189](https://arxiv.org/abs/2510.06189)).

-Some examples implementations in this repository are still a work in progress (WIP) and may undergo significant changes.
-We’re actively updating them — stay tuned!
+Some examples are still work in progress (WIP) and code may be private — we're actively updating and releasing them.
+Stay tuned!

 ## Setup